quantmind/pulsar/docs/source/apps/http.rst

 where ``response`` is the :class:`.HttpResponse` handling the request and ``data`` is the **raw** data received.

+.. module:: pulsar.apps.http

 API
 ==========

-The main class here is the :class:`HttpClient` which is a subclass of :class:`.AbstractClient`.
+The main classes here are the :class:`.HttpClient`, a subclass of :class:`.AbstractClient`, the :class:`.HttpResponse`, returned by http requests and the :class:`.HttpRequest`.

 HTTP Client